 HI 400 Seminar In Historical Research: 3 semester hours

-An introduction to the concepts and methods of historical investigation.
-Emphasis on evaluation of historical documents through the preparation of major research paper on a selected topic in history.
+This course is an introduction to the concepts and methods of historical investigation.
+It emphasizes evaluation of historical documents through the preparation of major research paper on a selected topic in history.
 (Capstone course for History majors.
 Recommended for the senior year.
 Must be taken at Mount Mercy).